jackkershaw/my-coding-progress/src/progress.md

 - 7 February: 4 hours learning how to fetch data from API in Javascript with FreecodeCamp (last section of new js course), 2.5 hours applying to jobs.
 - 8 February: 1 hour applying to jobs, 0.5 hours learning about APIs
 - 9 February: 0.5 hours applying to jobs.
 0.5 hours linkedin session 5 hours pokemon search APIs project.
-- 12 February: 1 hour cover letter session, 0.5 hour applying to recruitment agencies.
+- 12 February: 1 hour cover letter session, 1.5 hour applying to recruitment agencies and edit sites on jobseeker site.
+0.25 hours working on Linkedin.
+1.5 hours applying to jobs.
+- 13 February:

 ## To do next: